ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-instances.markdown

-# RavenDB on the Cloud: Tiers and Instances
+# Cloud: Tiers and Instances

 {NOTE: }